Simple DIY Chocolate Easter Egg Decorating

 Take a few squares of your bar of chocolate and melt it, either in a bowl over a saucepan of hot water or VERY GENTLY in the microwave.

-Paint the melted chocolate round the edge and then squeeze gently together.
+Paint the melted chocolate round the edge of one chocolate egg half and then place the 2 halves gently together.
 Hold for a few seconds and then place the egg in a supportive nest that you can fashion from the foil wrapping.

 Decorating Chocolate Eggs